gneyal/Elastico/README.md

 2. Import current database instances by creating a rake task to "save" them all.

-3. Search it: call ElasticoEnabledClass.elastico_search to get your results, or override it to better suit your needs.
+3. Search it: call Apple.elastico_search to get your results, or override it to better suit your needs.

 ## Contributing